New 29-day decision guarantee across all 76 journals Read more →

 Reporting standards

-Authors presenting the original research reports should present accurate details of the work performed as well as the objective and discussion of its significance.
-Underlying data should be represented accurately in the paper.
-The paper should contain sufficient details and references to permit others to replicate the work.
-Fraudulent or inaccurate statements constitute unethical behavior and are unacceptable.
+Authors present accurate details of the work performed along with an objective discussion of its significance.
+Underlying data must be represented accurately.
+The paper should contain sufficient detail and references to permit others to replicate the work.
+Fraudulent or inaccurate statements constitute unethical behaviour and are unacceptable.

-Authors should be able to provide the raw data of their study together with the paper for editorial review and should be prepared to make the data publicly available.
-Authors should ensure accessibility of such data to other competent professionals for at least ten years after publication (preferably via an institutional or subject-based data repository or other data center), provided that the confidentiality of the participants can be protected and legal rights concerning proprietary data do not preclude their release.
+Authors should be able to provide raw data of their study together with the paper for editorial review, and should be prepared to make the data publicly available.
+Authors should ensure accessibility of such data for at least ten years after publication (preferably via an institutional or subject-based data repository).

-Authors will submit only entirely original works, and will appropriately cite or quote the work and/or words of others.
+Authors submit only entirely original works and appropriately cite or quote the work and/or words of others.
 Publications that have been influential in determining the nature of the reported work should also be cited.

-Submitting same paper to more than one journal constitutes unethical and is unacceptable.
+Submitting the same paper to more than one journal constitutes unethical behaviour and is unacceptable.
 Papers describing essentially the same research should not be published in more than one journal.

 Authorship of the paper